Build Pikes Peak RoadRunner 3D Scene Using RoadRunner HD Map

 [lftBndry,rgtBndry,ctrBndry] = helperRoadDimensions(rdCtrs,rdWidth);

-Create the RoadRunner HD Map using the interpolated data, and modify the road to resemble Pikes Peak Road, which consists of two lanes and three lane boundaries.
+Create the RoadRunner HD Map road network using the interpolated data, and modify the road to resemble Pikes Peak Road, which consists of two lanes and three lane boundaries.
 Then, apply a solid white marking to the outer lane boundaries and a double yellow marking between the two lanes for the entire length of the road.

 To improve performance as the number of objects in the map increases, initialize the